-Ravens quarterback Lamar Jackson again expected to start for ailing Joe Flacco vs. Raiders
+Ravens QB Joe Flacco (hip) ruled out vs. Raiders; Lamar Jackson set to start again

-Ravens quarterback Joe Flacco missed practice again Friday because of his right hip injury, leaving rookie Lamar Jackson almost certain to start for a second straight week on Sunday against the Oakland Raiders.
+Ravens quarterback Joe Flacco was ruled out of Sunday’s game against the Oakland Raiders because of his right hip injury, leaving the starting job to rookie Lamar Jackson for the second straight week.

 Jackson has been the presumed starter all week after he led the Ravens to a 24-21 victory over the Cincinnati Bengals.
 Harbaugh said after the game that Flacco would be hard-pressed to make it back to face the Raiders.